loafey/master-thesis/Thesis/TODO/Minor.md

     would like to see "∗(�� ⊗ ∗�� ⊗ ∼��)".

 - 3.3: Types & values
-  - [ ] "Lithium programs consist of two syntactic fragments:": this start is a bit confusing given that you have already introduced them in Fig. 9 (under the syntactic categories Value, and Command).
-Unless you mean something different, just refer back and introduce your new synonyms (positive fragment for Value, etc.).

 ## 4 Compiling Lithium
 - 4.1 Transformations